Engineering blog

 6. Pave a Path for Customers

 Your customers should have a clear path through your store.
-This path will vary depending on your store layout and size, and also your use of furniture, racks, displays and other items and tools.
+This path will vary depending on your store’s layout and size and also on your use of furniture, racks, displays, and other items and tools.

 • Note that most shoppers naturally turn right.
 As they do, try to make sure they check out more of your products.

-• A good shopping path will both increase chances of shoppers making a purchase and control foot traffic.
-This will further help you manage busy periods.
+• A good shopping path will increase shoppers’ chances of making a purchase and control foot traffic, which will further help you manage busy periods.

 • Most retail stores utilize a counterclockwise path towards the end of the store and then back.